Watermarking with Access Revocation

 session_idand the watermark ID.

 - The end user's player uses the playback URL that was retrieved from the service provider, to start playback by fetching content from Akamai.

 - When the watermarking vendor detects piracy or re-streaming, they pull the watermark ID from the content and communicate it to the service provider.

 - At this point, either the watermarking vendor or the service provider can revoke access, using the session_idthat was set in the auth token.

 How to revoke access

-Here, we revoke access by blacklisting based on the session_id in an token that's been mapped to a “bad” WMT.
+Here, we revoke access by generating a revocation list based on the session_id in an auth token that's been mapped to a “bad” WMT.
 You need to create an revocation list and add the offending auth token's